solvebio/solvebio-dash-example/README.md

 This is an example [Dash](https://plot.ly/products/dash/) application that uses the SolveBio API to pull data.

-To run it locally, you'll need Python 2.7 or 3.6 installed.
+To run it locally, you'll need Python 3.6+ installed.
 You can deploy it to Heroku or to a SolveBio App Server.

 The base application code can be found in `app.py`.